DEAL-US/AYNEXT/README.md

 self.ignored_rels_positives is an initially empty list where we store relations that are ignored.
 We include a relation in this list when it is impossible to generate any negative from a positive of the relation.
 This happens, for example, when we want to generate negatives by changing the target of a triple to another entity while keeping the range of the relation, but all instances of the relation have the same target.
 Adding this check makes it possible to quickly discard such relations.
 This option, however, can be toggled.

-The generation of negatives themselves takes place in functions that take as arguments, at the very least, the positive and the number of negatives to generate.
-Once such function is defined, it can be included as an additional strategy.
+The generation of negatives themselves takes place in generate_negatives functions of generator classes that take as arguments the positive and the number of negatives to generate, with additional parameters being provided during initialization.
+Once such generator is defined, it can be included as an additional strategy.
 For example, let us suppose that we want to implement a negatives generation strategy that merely replaces the source of the triple with a fictional entity named "foo", and the target with a fictional entity named "bar".
 We would define the following function:

 ```python
 def generate_negatives_foobar(self, positive, number_negatives):